momochi000/typewar/README.md

 This needs some sort of design such that it's intuitive as to what's happening.
 I'm thinking 2 counters, 1 red 1 green or something equally opposing.
 One counting correct and one incorrect characters.
-There also needs to be better feedback when an incorrect character is typed.
-Adjust the flicker when a wrong character typed.
-Increase the flicker duration
 #### BUG: when 2 fragments being with the same text and one wins
 It appears to skip a character.
 For example: abcdef